tictechtown/11ty-tech-blog/content/posts/2024/markdown-syntax.md

 ---
-author: Me
 title: Markdown Syntax Guide
-date: 2021-03-16
+date: 2024-01-01
-description: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
+description: This post contains examples on how to use Markdown and how it is rendered
 tags:
   - markdown
   - css
   - html
 ---

-This article offers a sample of basic Markdown syntax that can be used in Eleventy content files, also it shows whether basic HTML elements are decorated with CSS in a Eleventy theme.
+This post contains the list of all markdown attributes currently supported by this 11ty template.

 <!--more-->

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+The following HTML `<h1>`—`<h6>` elements represent 6 levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.

 # H1